 “Maizes’s precise prose crackles with humor, insight, and a big heart for her cast of memorable characters.
 WE LOVE ANDERSON COOPER marks the arrival of a vibrant new voice in American fiction.”
 Will Allison, Contributing Editor of One Story

-WE LOVE ANDERSON COOPER, a short story collection, coming Spring 2019 from Celadon Books (a division of Macmillan).
+WE LOVE ANDERSON COOPER, a short story collection, coming July 2019 from Celadon Books (a division of Macmillan).

 In the collection, characters are treated as outsiders because of their sexual orientation, racial or religious identity, or simply because they look different.
-At his bar mitzvah, a young man courts the publicity that comes with outing himself and his boyfriend.
+A young man courts the publicity that comes from outing himself at his bar mitzvah.
 When a painter is shunned because of his appearance, he inks tattoos that turn into living flesh.
 Cut out of her partner’s will and upper-crust world, a collection agent finds friendship and work with the philandering carpenter who fixes her floor.
 Bias against a young girl leads her to commit a horrific crime.
 A Jewish actuary suspects his cat of cheating on him with his Protestant girlfriend.

 Humor complements pathos in the stories, and magic softens harsh realities.
 Readers will recognize themselves in protagonists whose backgrounds may not match their own because we’ve all been outsiders at one time or another.